Laravel | Installation and Configuration

 Steps to install Laravel:

 - Laravel actually uses a dependency manager tool called Composer to install all required libraries to run Laravel.
 So before we move forward make sure that composer is installed in your system.
 You can easily install Composer from here.
-It is well documented and after installation run the below given command in your terminal/command promt:
+It is well documented and after installation run the below given command in your terminal/command prompt:

 - Next step is to create a folder where we are going to create our new Laravel Project.
 After moving to that folder just run this composer command to create a new Laravel Project.